Cleave Graham of the Pilgrim Jubilees passes away

 Clay Graham, lead singer of the Pilgrim Jubilees, has died.

 Sadness saturated the gospel community last evening (March 13), following the Pilgrim Jubilees’ announcement that Clay Graham, the group’s lead singer, had passed.
-GMF extends its heartfelt condolences to the family, friends, and fans of the quartet legend, as well as to elder brother Cleve and the Jubes.
+GMF extends its heartfelt condolences to the family, friends, and fans of the quartet legend, as well as to elder brother Cleave and the Jubes.

 A musical at the Prayer Center Baptist Church on 1432 W. 79th Street in Chicago will celebrate Graham’s life on Tuesday, March 20, at 7 PM.
 The homegoing service will take place at 11 AM on Wednesday, March 21, at St. John COGIC.
 The church is located at 7527 S. Cottage Grove Avenue.